polterguy/phosphorusfive/README.md

 I occasionally blog about P5, when I do, I do so [here](https://gaiasoul.com).

 There exists a [code of conduct](CODE_OF_CONDUCT.md) for the project you should read if you wish to participate in the project.
-But basically what it says, is _"be nice"_.
+But basically what it says, is _"be nice"_ and preferably if you can, _"apply humor"_.

+I have also deployed Phosphorus Five on my own personal home cloud, which is actually just an old discarded Windows laptop, which I have upgraded to become a Linux/Ubuntu/Phosphorus Five web server.
+If you'd like to test it, feel free to [vist it here](https://home.gaiasoul.com) - However, be warned, I am running this thing out of my living room, on an old discarded laptop, with a plain average internet connection.

 ## Hire me

 Need more training or personal assistance in regards to Phosphorus Five, don't hesitate to pass me an email.

 Thomas Hansen; thomas@gaiasoul.com

+There also exists a [commercial license](https://gaiasoul.com/license/) for those who cannot use the GPL license for some reasons.